entropyqueen/entropyQueen.github.io/_posts/2017-08-04_HydraBus_presentation.md

 Here is a list of what the HydraBus can do so far:

  * Communicate with multiple protocols: UART, SPI, I²C, JTAG, SWD, CAN…
- * I²C sniffing with sigrok/pulseview in logic analyzer mode
+ * I²C sniffing with sigrok/pulseview in logic analyzer mode (which I want to talk about in a future post!)
- * Python scripting using the binary interface (we will probably talk about this in a future post)
+ * Python scripting using the binary interface (we will probably talk about this in another post too)
  * Save data to micro SD card
  * USB OTG port
  * more…?